-iPhone fans can get a low cost device now, as Apple is going to launch that sooner.
-Some say the low cost Smartphone would be either fully plastic body, or a combo of metal and plastic.
+iPhone fans can get a low-cost device now, as Apple is going to launch that sooner.
+Some say the low-cost Smartphone would be either fully plastic body or a combo of metal and plastic.
 It would be a downgrade from the previous metal or glass design, sources revealed at DigiTimes.

-DigiTimes said without mentioning the supply chain sources that the main purpose of using plastic body in the device is to cut the manufacturing cost of the phone.
+DigiTimes said without mentioning the supply chain sources that the main purpose of using a plastic body in the device is to cut the manufacturing cost of the phone.
 However, some other sources revealed that the phone would have a mixture of plastic and metal, with internal parts visible from outside.

-Another rumor about the phone is that the device would be manufactured by a U.S. company supplying electronic products; however, Foxconn didn’t comment over this report.
-Sources disclosed that the phone parts are being manufactured and the finished phone would be available in the market during second half of 2013.
+Another rumour about the phone is that the device would be manufactured by a U.S. company supplying electronic products; however, Foxconn didn’t comment over this report.
+Sources disclosed that the phone parts are being manufactured and the finished phone would be available in the market during the second half of 2013.

-It’s not easy to believe that Apple is going to launch a low cost iPhone with a plastic body; at least this plastic thing can’t be true.
-Apple has its own repute in the Smartphone industry, so using plastic means destroying its image.
+It’s not easy to believe that Apple is going to launch a low-cost iPhone with a plastic body; at least this plastic thing can’t be true.
+Apple has its repute in the Smartphone industry, so using plastic means destroying its image.
 However, there could be some other options to keep the cost as low as possible, but not the plastic body option.

-Plastic and metal combination to be used in the phone’s body can be a possibility, but still it’s hard to believe that Apple could go for some cheap options just to keep the cost low.
+Plastic and metal combination to be used in the phone’s body can be a possibility, but still, it’s hard to believe that Apple could go for some cheap options just to keep the cost low.

-Many of the reports claimed that the phone would be launched at the end of 2013, as Apple wants to give its competitors the tough time.
+Many of the reports claimed that the phone would be launched at the end of 2013, as Apple wants to give its competitors a tough time.
 The company also wants to grab the market share of the developing countries from Samsung.